oveleon/contao-config-driver-bundle/README.md

 - `ptable`: The table in which the data is to be stored
 - `configField`: The table column in which the data is stored serialized
 - `configFile`: The configuration file to be used (DCA Palette and Fields)
+- `multipleConfigFiles`: Merge all configFiles with same name
 ```php
 $GLOBALS['TL_DCA']['tl_newdca'] = array
 (